nialloc9/stock-predictor/README.md

 # stock-predictor
-A python tool used to predict stock prices and return a recommendation on whether to buy or not.
+A python tool used to predict future stock prices using a linear regression algorithm.